 While you could decide to merge some of these teams together, usually the Assembly Line model has the following structure:

-- The lead generation team gathers prospects and passes them, along with relevant information, to
+- Lead generation team gathers prospects and passes them, along with relevant information, to

-- The sales development team, in charge of qualifying the prospects and handing off the most promising ones to
+- Sales development team, in charge of qualifying the prospects and handing off the most promising ones to

-- The account executive team, who are supposed to finalize the deal and place the new client into the care of
+- Account executive team, who are supposed to finalize the deal and place the new client into the care of

-- The customer support team, meant to help the client with onboarding or any other concerns
+- Customer support team, meant to help the client with onboarding or any other concerns

 The Pod Model